Fish-pro/client-go-demo/README.md

 # client-go demo
-just `one` cluster
+It's a client-go demo by golang, only a single cluster is supported
-# get cluster-info
+## get cluster-info
-if you have a cluster,you can get cluster information by follow method
+If you already have a cluster, you can get cluster connection information in the following ways
 ```shell script
  1008  ps | grep kube-apiserver
  1009  ps aux | grep kube-apiserver